Last updated February 19th, 2021.

 Needless to say, such trends are all extremely worrying for Indonesia’s long term prospects.

-Indonesia boasts Southeast Asia’s largest economy while Jakarta is the de-facto capital of ASEAN.
-Sadly, neither is living up to its full potential.
+Indonesia’s economy is Southeast Asia’s largest while Jakarta is the de-facto capital of ASEAN.
+Sadly, neither Indonesia or Jakarta is living up to their full potential.

 So far, the World Bank maintained Indonesia’s 2018 GDP growth forecast of 5.1% – among the lowest in Southeast Asia even if strong in a global context.
 Regardless, the mere fact that GDP growth is slowing while the current account deficit widens is causing even more concern.